-In the early years of this century, a hobby interest of mine was the Zapruder home movie of the assassination of U.S. President John F. Kennedy on November 22, 1963.
+Since 2000 I have investigated the Zapruder film of the assassination of U.S. President John F. Kennedy on November 22, 1963.

-In 2006 I created seven stabilized HD versions of the Zapruder film, running at real-time speed.
-The YouTube links are below, as well as links to the original QuickTime files.
+In 2006 I created seven stabilized HD versions of the Zapruder film, running at real-time speed:

 In 2003 I put together a reference set of all 486 frames of the extant Zapruder film.
 In 2006 I improved the processing steps and reissued the full set of frames.

-Shortly before his death, Rich DellaRosa kindly uploaded to YouTube the DVDs of the Zapruder Film Symposium held in Duluth, Minnesota in 2003.
+Shortly before he passed away in 2010, Rich DellaRosa kindly uploaded to YouTube the DVDs of the Zapruder Film Symposium held in Duluth, Minnesota in 2003.
 At the time, YouTube only allowed videos up to ten minutes in length, which is why the videos are broken up into short clips.